SagarBansal7/iOS-Application-Solution-Firms/README.md

 ![Image5](https://user-images.githubusercontent.com/37155988/92641516-e0522d00-f2ac-11ea-95d2-724a945a707a.png)

-<div align="center">(Here, x-axis represents the number of applications, y-axis represents the prime genre, and color varies by the ratio of ratings of current version over Total Ratings (Red being the lowest and Blue being the highest value).)</div>
+<div align="center">(Here, x-axis represents the number of applications, y-axis represents the prime genre, and color varies by the ratio of ratings of current version over total ratings (Red being the lowest and Blue being the highest value).)</div>

 ### Recommendations